MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-set-class.md

  İle değiştirme kapsayıcı.

 ### <a name="remarks"></a>Açıklamalar
  Üye işlevini denetimli sıraları arasında değiştirir `*this` ve `right`.
-Varsa [unordered_set::get_allocator](#get_allocator)`() == right.get_allocator()`, bunu sabit sürede yapar, depolanan nitelikler nesne türünün kopyalama sonucunda yalnızca bir özel durum oluşturur `Tr`, ve işaretçileri, hiçbir başvuru geçersiz kılar veya iki denetimli sıraları öğelerinde atamak yineleyiciler.
+If [unordered_set::get_allocator](#get_allocator)`() == right.get_allocator()`, it does so in constant time, it throws an exception only as a result of copying the stored traits object of type `Tr`, and it invalidates no references, pointers, or iterators that designate elements in the two controlled sequences.
 Aksi durumda, iki denetimli sıralarında öğesi atamaları ve oluşturucu çağrıları öğe sayısını orantılı çeşitli gerçekleştirir.

 ### <a name="example"></a>Örnek